cu-applied-math/SciML-Class/syllabus.md

 The topics below are not listed in the order they will be covered in class

+(The exact topics we covered are listed in the [lecture notes folder](https://github.com/cu-applied-math/SciML-Class/blob/main/Notes/README.md))

 ### Part 1: Foundations

 #### Software and workflow